kyutai-labs/moshi/README.md

 Similarly to SpeechTokenizer, Mimi uses a distillation loss so that the first codebook tokens match a self-supervised representation from [WavLM](https://arxiv.org/abs/2110.13900).
 Interestingly, while Mimi is fully causal and streaming, it learns to match sufficiently well the non causal representation from WavLM, without introducing any delays.
-Finally, and similary to [EBEN](https://arxiv.org/pdf/2210.14090), Mimi uses **only an adversarial training loss**, along with feature matching, showing strong improvements in terms of subjective quality despite its low bitrate.
+Finally, and similarly to [EBEN](https://arxiv.org/pdf/2210.14090), Mimi uses **only an adversarial training loss**, along with feature matching, showing strong improvements in terms of subjective quality despite its low bitrate.

 <p align="center">
 <img src="./mimi.png" alt="Schema representing the structure of Mimi, our proposed neural codec.
 Mimi contains a Transformer
 in both its encoder and decoded, and achieves a frame rate closer to that of text tokens.
 This allows us to reduce the number of auto-regressive steps taken by Moshi, thus reducing the latency of the model." width="800px"></p>